JeMuGa/JeMuGa/README.md

 Software Developer
 -------------------------

-I'm a software developer specialiuzed in frontend who loves new technologies.
+I'm a software developer specialized in frontend who loves new technologies.
 My coding is primarily done with react.js, TypeScript and JavaScript.

 *   ⚡  I'm a ninja too, shhh...